A Belief Propagation Algorithm for Multipath-Based SLAM

 \subsection{Contributions and Organization of the Paper}

-Here, we propose a BP-based, Bayesian detection and estimation algorithm for SLAM based on radio signals.
-The algorithm jointly performs probabilistic DA and sequential Bayesian estimation of the state of a mobile agent and the states of ``potential features'' (PFs) characterizing the map.
+Here, we propose a BP-based, Bayesian detection and estimation algorithm for SLAM using radio signals.
+Our algorithm jointly performs probabilistic DA and sequential estimation of the states of a mobile agent and of ``potential features'' (PFs) characterizing the map.
 We use a probabilistic model for feature existence where each PF state is augmented by a binary existence variable and associated with a \emph{probability of existence}, which is also estimated.
-The proposed SLAM algorithm is inspired by the BP algorithms for multisensor MTT presented in \cite{MeyerTSP2017}, and will hence be briefly referred to as \emph{BP-SLAM} algorithm.
-Probabilistic DA and state estimation are performed by running BP on a factor graph \cite{Loeliger2004SPM,KschischangTIT2001} representing the statistical structure of the SLAM detection-estimation problem.
+The proposed algorithm is inspired by the BP algorithms for multisensor MTT presented in \cite{MeyerTSP2017}, and will hence be briefly referred to as \emph{BP-SLAM} algorithm.
+Probabilistic DA and state estimation are performed by running BP on a factor graph \cite{Loeliger2004SPM,KschischangTIT2001} representing the statistical structure of the SLAM problem.
 The BP approach leverages conditional statistical independencies to achieve low complexity and high scalability.
 In fact, in contrast to conventional SLAM algorithms such as EKF-SLAM and RB-SLAM, the proposed BP-SLAM algorithm assumes that in each time step the agent state and all the feature states are a priori independent.

 Our probabilistic model for DA and feature existence uncertainty allows the BP-SLAM algorithm to succeed in the particularly challenging range-only SLAM problem \cite{BlancoICRA2008}, which cannot be addressed straightforwardly by established SLAM techniques \cite{Thrun2005,DurrantWhyte2006}.
 Performing SLAM only from range measurements is challenging because (i) when new features are initialized, the probability distributions of the PAs/VAs are annularly shaped and thus cannot be well represented by a Gaussian distribution; and (ii) DA is more difficult compared to classical SLAM problems in robotics since PAs/VAs at widely different positions can generate almost identical range measurements.
 In particular, the algorithm of \cite{BlancoICRA2008} is able to cope with a range-only measurement model, but not with DA uncertainty.
 To the best of our knowledge, the proposed algorithm---along with a preliminary version presented in \cite{LeitingerICC2017}---is the first BP algorithm for feature-based SLAM with probabilistic DA that is also suitable for range-based SLAM.